Refugee journey: 'Happy memories' all thrown overboard

 "We were not allowed to use any light," he says.

-A long walk, an observer says to Feras Chawa, another newly arrived Syrian on the beach in Lesbos.
+A long walk, an observer says to Feraz Chawa, another newly arrived Syrian on the beach in Lesbos.

 "I am ready to walk to end of the world to get a better life and good education for my children," he says.